 You should not require this letter until later in the process, if at all, and you should ask this to be sent to WashU (or another medical school) only if they explicitly request it.
 Please be aware that not all medical schools with this policy will accept this letter and, therefore, your AP tests.
 In most circumstances, whether or not you have already verified that you satisfy a school's math requirement will not affect your chances of being admitted or admissions status.

 For instructions about how to obtain your official Harvard transcript, please see the FAS Registrar’s Office instructions.
 Transcripts can only be ordered online.
-Note the answers to the following FAQs, prepared by the Registrar’s Office and available on their website:

 If your question is still not answered please contact email@example.com and a member of the Registrar's Office Team will answer you as soon as possible.